How to apply for a Patent for the UK

 Applications to the EPO

 Those who would like to patent their invention in the UK and several other European, two North African countries and Cambodia are likely to apply to the EPO.
 Although the patents granted by the EPO are called "European patents" they are granted only for designated states.
-There is as yet no such thing as a patent for the whole European Union though we may have patents known as "unitary patents" which will cover the territories of several EU member states.
+There is as yet no such thing as a patent for the whole European Union though there are "unitary patents" which will cover the territories of several EU member states.
 The EPO publishes a detailed Guide to Applicants: How to get a European patent which I strongly recommend.
 Once again, I should be glad to help you either over the phone if it is a short point or by giving you a slot in one of my patent clinics.
 I also advise you to consult a patent attorney and I can help you choose one in any of the ways I mentioned above.

 International Patent Applications

-"The Patent Cooperation Treaty (PCT) makes it possible to seek patent protection for an invention simultaneously in each of a large number of countries by filing an "international" patent application.
+The UK is party to the PCT.
+The WIPO website states:"The Patent Cooperation Treaty (PCT) makes it possible to seek patent protection for an invention simultaneously in each of a large number of countries by filing an "international" patent application.
 Such an application may be filed by anyone who is a national or resident of a PCT Contracting State.
 It may generally be filed with the national patent office of the Contracting State of which the applicant is a national or resident or, at the applicant's option, with the International Bureau of WIPO in Geneva."

 The WIPO publishes The PCT Applicants Guide which it updates frequently and regularly.
 Essentially, an application is checked once on behalf of all intellectual property offices for novelty, obviousness and utility before it is submitted to individual national offices who will determine whether it complies with local legislation.
 Any patents that may be granted pursuant to the international application will be granted by national or regional intellectual property offices.